igorw/ConfigServiceProvider/README.md

 You can use multiple config files, e. g. one for a whole application and a specific one for a task by calling `$app->register()` several times, each time passing another instance of `Igorw\Silex\ConfigServiceProvider`.

+### Register order

+Make sure you register ConfigServiceProvider last with your application.
+If you do not do this, any other Providers will use their default values instead of those provided by your config.